 'The book's motto - give yourself a break! - is perhaps the most radical resolution of the year' Elle

-In C'est La Vie, Midal offers us a new solution to the perennial problem of our too much, too fast modern life.
-It's OK, he urges us, to say no. It's fine to quit the things that don't make you happy.
-It's necessary, in fact, to give yourself a break if things don't go your way and say, simply, C'est la vie.
-Midal gives each of us permission to stop doing the things that don't make us happy...so we have room in our lives for the things that do.
+Fabrice Midal offers us a new solution to the perennial problem of our too-much, too-fast modern life.
+It's OK, he urges us, to say no. It's fine to quit the things that don't fulfill you.
+It's necessary, in fact, to give yourself a break and say, simply, c'est la vie.

 Fabrice Midal has a Ph.D. in philosophy from the University of Paris.
 The founder of The Western School of Meditation and author of several bestsellers, he is one of the world's leading teachers of meditation, and he travels around the globe giving conferences on the topic.

 - Other details